dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-maps-tutorial-3efd4617/index.md

 title: "Storing Data in eBPF: Your First eBPF Map"

 description: |
-  This tutorial builds on "From Zero to Your First eBPF Program" by introducing eBPF maps.
-You’ll learn how to store and update data inside the kernel, turning a simple eBPF Hello World program into one that tracks useful state.
+  In this tutorial, you’ll learn how to store and update data inside the kernel, turning a simple eBPF Hello World program into one that tracks useful state.
 We’ll also briefly learn a few basics of bpftool, a handy CLI tool that will allow us to list and inspect our eBPF map.

 playground:
   name: ebpf-playground-2bd77c1c